Saving to Buy a House in MN

 Balancing your money is the key to having enough. - Elizabeth Warren

 Achieving a balance between what you earn, save, and spend is the key to a healthy attitude about money.
-We should not live our entire lives, denying ourselves the experiences that having money can provide.
-We also should not careen carelessly from month to month, wondering if we can meet all our financial obligations.
-The majority of us work hard for our money, so exercising care in how we spend our paychecks is in part, self-love.
-Which brings me to the last quote of the day.
+We should not live our lives denying ourselves the experiences that having money can provide.
+We should not care carelessly from month to month, wondering if we can meet all our financial obligations.
+The majority of us work hard for our money, so exercising care in how we spend our paychecks is, in part, self-love, which brings me to the last quote of the day.